deployphp/deployer/docs/getting-started.md

 ```

 After everything is configured properly we can resume our deployment from the
-place it stopped (But this is not required, we can just start a new deploy):
+place it stopped.
+However, this is not required; we can just start a new deploy:

 ```
 dep deploy --start-from deploy:migrate